FX31337/FX-Data-Generate-Action/README.md

 ### `Pattern`

-Modeling patern to use.
+Modeling pattern to use.
 Default: `none`.

 Supported patterns: